 Editable Daily Toddler Schedule

-This perfect daily toddler schedule editable printable is great for anyone who is looking for some inspiration and a super easy template how to structure their days with their little ones (12 – 36 months) this summer.
+This perfect daily toddler schedule editable printable is great for anyone who is looking for some inspiration and a super easy template how to structure their days with their little ones (9 – 18 months).

-Created for parents with toddlers ages 1-3, so you can plan your perfect days in the summer.
-You can create your own perfect daily toddler routine, if our free example template below does not meet your needs.
+You can easily create your own perfect daily toddler routine, if our free example template below does not meet your needs.

 We included some suggestions to ease your planning too!
 You can edit easily the fields if you want!